 [ZTE] We would like to clarify that all backhaul resources includes BAP address, TNL address and default BAP configuration to make it clear.
 So we suggest the following rewording:

-Proposal 1d: For mIAB-node integration, in case the MT’s CU receives the mIAB authorization status set to “non authorized”, it will not establish backhaul resources for this mIAB-node.
+Proposal 1d: For mIAB-node integration, in case the MT’s CU receives the mIAB authorization status set to “non authorized”, it will not establish backhaul resources ( including BAP address, TNL address and default BAP configuration) for this mIAB-node.

 [MOD]: Fine with me:

-Proposal 1d: For mIAB-node integration, in case the MT’s CU receives the mIAB authorization status set to “non authorized”, it will not establish backhaul resources for this mIAB-node.
+Proposal 1d: For mIAB-node integration, in case the MT’s CU receives the mIAB authorization status set to “non authorized”, it will not establish backhaul resources ( including BAP address, TNL address and default BAP configuration) for this mIAB-node.

 We should also capture all of this as a separate section in Stage-2: